w3c/wot-security/wot-security-metadata.md

 Each configuration is identified with a "type" which must be one of the following:
 - "http": HTTP Authentication
+- "proxy": HTTP Proxy authentication (note: to be combined with other authentication mechanisms for the actual endpoint)
 - "ocf": OCF security model (ACL)
-- "apiKey": API key
+- "apikey": API key
+- "bearer": bearer token (to discuss: stand-alone possible?)
+- "jwt": Javascript Web Token (to discuss: also under HTTP, but... what about CoAP, etc?)
-- "oauth2": OAuth2.0
+- "oauth2": OAuth2.0 (requires a flow definition)
 - "openIdConnect": OpenID Connect
 For each type, additional parameters may or may not be required.
 These are specified in the corresponding sections below.

-### Basic HTTP Authentication
+### HTTP Authentication

 Type: "http"